 Dear Prospective Peace Corps Coverdell Fellows:

 WNMU was established in 1893 when New Mexico was a territory.
-The WNMU-Gallup, part of the WNMU Extended University, was started in 1984 in response to requests from a local school district for a university to provide graduate and professional development for area educators.
-Historically, northwest New Mexico had been underserved by New Mexico institutions of higher education.
+WNMU-Gallup, part of the WNMU Extended University, was started in 1984 in response to requests from a local school district for a university to provide graduate and professional development for area educators.
+Historically, Northwest New Mexico had been underserved by New Mexico institutions of higher education.
 The story of the development of the WNMU-Gallup resonates with Peace Corps Coverdell Fellows Volunteers who understand the demands of community development work and the importance of responding to locally voiced needs with culturally relevant programs that build on area strengths.

 Secondary teachers must already have 24-30 university credits in a teaching content area, as determined by the New Mexico Public Education Department.
 In most instances, your teaching content area is based on your undergraduate major.

 The MAIS degree option is intended for those applicants who are already licensed teachers.
 In most instances, these applicants will have completed an undergraduate or post-baccalaureate program in teacher education.
 Most graduate candidates take three years to complete the MAT MAIS.

 Application to the WNMU PCCF Program is a three-part process.
-To complete the first two parts, i.e. application to the Graduate Division and to the PCCF Program, applicants complete the School of Education Teacher Education Peace Corps Coverdell Fellows Program Admission packet.
+To complete the first two parts, i.e. application to the Graduate Division and to the PCCF Program, applicants complete the College of Education Teacher Education Peace Corps Coverdell Fellows Program Admission packet.
 You can download most components of the packet from our web site http://gallup.wnmu.edu You can submit the completed forms and materials electronically (download documents, complete, and return as attachments via email to email@example.com, by fax (505)722-3195, or through the mail.

-For MAT applicants this involves securing a teaching position with one of our partner school districts.
+Fellows need to then secure a teaching position with one of our partner school districts.
 We work most closely with Gallup McKinley County School (GMCS) District.
 The student population of GMCS is 79% Native American.
 You can access information about GMCS at their web site http://www.gmcs.k12.nm.us In late spring and early summer, vacancy postings postings for the next school year can be found on their website.
 Complete the online application form through NMREAP.
 Once you have comleted the application, email Betty Hudson (firstname.lastname@example.org) to let her know that you have registered You must have this application on file with the school district when you begin to search for teaching positions.

 As you complete the application process, please feel free to email email@example.com or call us at (505) 722-3389 with questions.
-Scott Farver (Director of MAT Field Experience, PCCFAdvisor), and Emily Sims (PCF Assistant) are all available to help you.
+Scott Farver (Director of MAT Field Experience, PCCFAdvisor), and Shafiq Chaudhary (PCF Assistant) are all available to help you.

 Thank you for your interest in the WNMU-Gallup Peace Corps Coverdell Fellows Program.
 We look forward to working with you as you embrace the third Peace Corps goal.

-|Scott D. Farver||Emily Simms|
+|Scott D. Farver|